osuosl/osuosl-pelican/content/blog/posts/A-Message-from-the-Director.rst

 dedicated to open access and internet security.
 Emily Dunham was nominated for the Women in Open Source Award for 2015 and works at Mozilla on supporting the infrastructure behind the Rust language.
-Sarah Cooley works for Microsoft as a Program Manager for SQL and Hyper-V. And these are just to name a few.
-Here at the OSL, we are very proud of all our former students’ accomplishments and we hope to continue to provide our current and future students with all the tools and skills they need to exceed their goals.
+Sarah Cooley works for Microsoft as a Program Manager for SQL and Hyper-V and played a major role in the recent open source changes at Microsoft.
+These are just a few of many former OSL students’ accomplishments.
+The OSL hopes to continue to provide our current and future students with the tools and skills they need to exceed their goals.

 The OSL relies on donations and revenue generating projects to fund our student employees.
 Recently, we have found ourselves in need of increasingly more